 Lots More on Living Books

 There are a number of posts and articles out there that discuss and define living books, to the point where me writing more would just be reinventing the wheel.
-So below I’m going to list a few that have been most valuable to me over the years.
+So below I’m going to list a few resources on living books that might be valuable (updated 2019 due to dead links).

 - Toward a Definition of a Living Book by Colleen Manning